 - The fact that a woman starts to show signs of alcohol-related harm much earlier than a man

-Water content plays an important role because alcohol tends to accumulate in body fluids.
+Water content plays an essential role because alcohol tends to accumulate in body fluids.
 A lower pound-for-pound water level translates into faster intoxication and faster manifestation of alcohol’s widespread toxic effects on normal body function.

 To stay within accepted limits for moderate drinking, a woman must consume no more than three standard servings of alcohol per day.
 In addition, she must consume no more than seven standard servings of alcohol per week.
 Anyone who consistently exceeds these limits has increased chances of receiving an alcohol use disorder diagnosis.